dmuenz/KeepWiFiOn/README.md

 The advantage of Option 2 is that if something goes wrong during installation, you can try again without having to redownload the files every time.

+## Uninstallation

+1. Down the file uninstall_KeepWiFiOn to ~/Downloads
+2. Open Terminal and run the command `~/Downloads/uninstall_KeepWiFiOn`